AxonIQ/reference-guide/part-iii-infrastructure-components/repository-and-event-store.md

 The MongoDB does not take a lot of configuration.
 All it needs is a reference to the collections to store the Events in, and you're set to go.
 For production environments, you may want to double check the indexes on your collections.

 {% hint style='tip' %}
-In pre Axon Framework 3 release we found MongoDb to be a very good fit as an `EventStorageEngine`.
+In pre Axon Framework 3 release we found MongoDb to be a very good fit as an Event Store.
-With the introduction of Tracking Event Processors and how they trace their events, we have encountered pain points in regards to the `MongoEventStorageEngine`.
+However with the introduction of Tracking Event Processors and how they track their events, we have encountered some inefficiencies in regards to the Mongo Event Store implementation.
-Additionally, we have noted very good results for regular RDBMS `EventStorageEngine`, thus tuning down the necessity for MongoDb as a storage engine.
-It is thus advised take in consideration if MongoDb is real requirement for your application.
 {% endhint %}

 ### Event Store Utilities